What is an accelerated death benefit?

 How does the accelerated death benefit work?

 The remainder of your life insurance benefit still goes to your beneficiaries after you die.
-Any money you collect from the accelerated death benefits rider is not subject to federal income tax, nor will the amount your beneficiary receives be taxable.
+The death benefit isn’t taxable in most cases, nor is the money you collect from the accelerated death benefits rider.

-All of the life insurance companies Policygenius partners with offer the accelerated death benefit rider for free.
-However, the rider may not be available in certain states
+All of Policygenius’ partner life insurance companies offer the accelerated death benefit rider for free.
+However, the rider may not be available in certain states.
+The life insurance agent you’re working with will be able to confirm if the ADB rider is available where you live.

 What does the accelerated death benefit cover?

-Youll receive the accelerated death benefit as a lump-sum payment and it can be used however you want.
+Once you receive the accelerated death benefit, you can use it however you want.
 Most people use the money for:

 • Medical expenses